jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 development that puts security first without sacrificing innovation.
-These two efforts are different and necessary approaches to the same problem.Today, the software industry is focused on the malicious actors and how they work.
-As a community, we talk about signature adversary moves, the amount of money made and the vulnerabilities that were exploited.But its that last pointvulnerabilities that were exploitedthat doesnt get nearly enough focus.
+These two efforts are different and necessary approaches to the same problem.
+Today, the software industry is focused on the malicious actors and how they work.
+As a community, we talk about signature adversary moves, the amount of money made and the vulnerabilities that were exploited.
+But its that last pointvulnerabilities that were exploitedthat doesnt get nearly enough focus.
 Most software vulnerabilities are not unknown, unique